N7EKB's Amateur Radio Page

 You can find me on Nostr as: ed@n7ekb.net.
 Nostr stands for “Notes and Other Stuff Transmitted by Relays”.
 There are some really cool social media apps built on this protocol.
 I use Amethyst on my phone and Gossip or Snort.social on my Linux desktop.
 I setup NIP-05 on this website and hope to eventually run a private nostr relay here in the hamshack.

 In my current job I'm driving an 18-wheeler doing mostly "drop & hook" deliveries of shipping pallets.
-You can track my big rig on APRS via the following link: 6-hour track.
+You can track my big rig (N7EKB-14) on APRS via the following link: 6-hour track.
 If my track isn't showing, give me a call on the radio or hamshack hotline and let me know.
 The APRS packets are being beaconed out using my Tytera UV-390 running the OpenGD77 firmware.
 I also run this setup in my car, beaconing as N7EKB-9.
-One of these days I'd like to install an APRS digipeater/iGate in the Rainier area.
-Mobile APRS coverage would greatly improve if more hams were running iGates!
+I have a Raspberry Pi-based APRS digipeater/iGate (N7EKB-10) running in my shack to enhance APRS tracker coverage in the Rainier, WA area.
+The iGate provides a feed of APRS objects heard over RF to my shack computer runing the Xastir program.

 My radio shack is setup in an upstairs room in my house near Rainier, WA.
 The grid-square is CN86PV and the ICBM coordinates are 46° 54.279' N and 122° 42.118' W. My primary HF antenna is an NI4L OCF Windom Dipole antenna mounted approximately 25ft off the ground.
 The main HF rig in the shack is a Xiegu G90 (max 20 watts!) which I use for HF voice and digital modes (mostly FT8).
 The main VHF/UHF radio is a Connect Systems CS800D dual band DMR and analog radio.
 The secondary VHF radio is an Alinco DR-235T for the 1.25m band.